 What are the hazards?
 Who might be harmed and how ?
 Requirements Words often directly cited from guidance Meeting the requirements - what are our concerns?
 What further action are we planning to meet the requirements and address our concerns (see attached plan for details of timetabling etc) Action by whom?
 Action by when?
-Done Access/Egress of school building Children or staff / parents contracting COVID-19, by failure to socially distance effectively Keeping movement around the site to a minimum Keeping groups apart as much as possible Avoiding face to face primary schools where social distancing is not possible in areas outside of classrooms between members of staff or visitors, for example in staffrooms, headteacher will have the discretion to decide whether to ask staff or visitors to wear, or agree to them wearing face coverings in these circumstances.
+Done Access/Egress of school building Children or staff / parents contracting COVID-19, by failure to socially distance effectively Keeping movement around the site to a minimum Keeping groups apart as much as possible Avoiding face to face primary schools where social distancing is not possible in areas outside of classrooms between members of staff or visitors, for example in staffrooms, the headteacher will have the discretion to decide whether to ask staff or visitors to wear, or agree to them wearing face coverings in these circumstances.
 Entry and exit to school and the business of drop off and pick up times Avoiding parents waiting in playground in large groups Safe movement around school Site map provided to staff and parents with entry and exit points marked and one way walking areas / waiting areas and walking corridors.
 Parents to wear face masks on site at end of day and if meeting staff.
 Senior staff to wear face mask at start of day to greet if outside on gates.
 Parents not to enter cloakrooms and to stay beyond the 2 metre lines outside doors.
-Doors pinned back for entry to avoid touching door handles until 8.55.
-Staff main entrance open until 8.35am.
-Children and staff to wash hands or sanitise on entry to school.
-Drop off mornings: Specified gates for entry and exit 8.35am to 8.55am (20 min window) Children straight in to outside doors of classrooms - no waiting outside in the mornings No parent parking on site Pick up afternoons 3pm EYFS/KS1 / 3.05pm KS2: Specified entry and exit gates to aid flow and one way system around the narrow corridor at the back right of the school Issue of collecting bikes at end of day - one way system from bike sheds to classrooms and at the end of the day special door to exit to collect bikes for children not being collected by a parent.
+Doors pinned back for entry to avoid door handles.
+Children and staff to wash hands or to use hand sanitiser on entry to school.
+Drop off mornings: Specified gates for entry and exit 8.35am to 8.45am (10 min window) Children straight in to outside doors of classrooms - no waiting outside in the mornings No parents parking on site please Pick up afternoons 3pm EYFS/KS1 / 3.05pm KS2: Specified entry and exit gates to aid flow and one way system around the narrow corridor at the back right of the school Issue of collecting bikes at end of day - one way system from bike sheds to classrooms and at the end of the day special door to exit to collect bikes for children not being collected by a parent.
 For those parents collecting to pick up bike on way past to collect child.
-Parents to queue 1m apart outside the classroom right angles to the building and children to be handed out - 1 parent/carer only to collect To leave straight away after child delivered to parent - outside corridor in front on waiting areas for quick easy access Signage for gates changed Admin Deputy to produce map of school of classrooms and points for parents to line up 7.9.20
+Parents to queue 1m apart outside the classroom right angles to the building and children to be handed out - 1 parent/carer only to collect To leave straight away after child delivered to parent - outside corridor in front on waiting areas for quick easy access Inside: corridor to be two way but children expected not to roam around the school unless with adults - to keep Signage for gates changed Admin Deputy to produce map of school of classrooms and points for parents to line up 8.3.21